top of page

 Early Years Foundation Stage

-The Early Years Foundation Stage is a ‘PLAY’ - based curriculum that all children follow until the end of their reception year.
+The Early Years Foundation Stage is a ‘PLAY’ - based curriculum that is followed until the end of the school reception year.

 At Highmore Hedgehogs, children have the opportunity to play indoors or outside (whatever the weather) and can freely move between the different environments.
 A wide range resources and activities are available for children to explore and investigate such as: